GothenburgBitFactory/taskwarrior/doc/devel/rfcs/task.md

 ## General Format

-The format is JSON, specifically a JSON object as a single line of text, terminated by a newline (U+000D).
+The format is JSON, specifically a JSON object as a single line of text, terminated by a line feed (U+000A).

 The JSON looks like this: